apiraino/otp-cli-tool/README.md

 #### Installation and configuration
 * Install [oathtool](http://www.nongnu.org/oath-toolkit) for the OTP generate function
 * Install [yq](https://github.com/mikefarah/yq/releases) to parse the config files
-* If useing automatic clipboard action install [xclip](https://linux.die.net/man/1/xclip)
+* If using automatic clipboard action install [xclip](https://linux.die.net/man/1/xclip)
 * Install [gpg](https://gnupg.org) to be able to encrypt the key file
 * Configure your GPG recipient in the script, editing `GPG_RECIPIENT="<YOUR_RECIPIENT@DOMAIN.NAME>"`
 * If using the QR code print function install [qrc](https://github.com/fumiyas/qrc)